 California’s restraining order laws threaten to drive us into a state of anarchy, or as Thomas Hobbes called it in Leviathan, the war of all against all.
 So far our legislators have devised six of these things.
 Best known to the general public are the two laws providing for restraining orders to prevent civil harassment and domestic violence.
 Mostly unknown to the general public are the other five, for restraining orders to prevent elder abuse, workplace violence, private postsecondary school violence, and transitional housing misconduct.

-There’s a mandatory set of doing it yourself forms for each of these, including instructions.
-You can get a temporary restraining order (the “TRO“) without notice to the bad guy, a noticed hearing (a mini-trial) has to occur within 15 days, and at the hearing you can get a three year “permanent” injunction against the bad guy with “no contact” and “stay away” orders and other goodies.
+There’s a mandatory set of do it yourself forms for each of these, including instructions.
+You can get a temporary restraining order (the “TRO”) without notice to the bad guy, a noticed hearing (a mini-trial) has to occur within 15 days, and at the hearing you can get a three-year “permanent” injunction against the bad guy with “no contact” and “stay away” orders and other goodies.
 For civil harassment and domestic violence, there’s no filing fee, and you don’t have to post a bond to get the TRO (if you lose at the hearing, to pay the defendant his costs and any fees he incurs).
 Everyone and anyone can play.

 As usual, good intentions started the ball rolling.
 For decades you’ve been able to sue somebody for intentional infliction of severe emotional distress.
 In theory, you could get a temporary restraining order and a preliminary injunction pending the trial, but it could take months to do it, as well as lawyers, a pile of customs paperwork, a bond, and lots of money.
 Then after more months, there was a full dress trial.
 This was an injustice.
 What was needed was a quicker, cheaper way to get an injunction stopping the infliction and thus the distress.